Shmoopty/rpi-appliance-monitor/README.md

 1. [Download Raspbian Jessie Lite](https://www.raspberrypi.org/downloads/raspbian/) and image it onto an SD card

-2. Mount the SD card on a your computer.
+2. Mount the SD card on your computer.
 There should be two partitions, a FAT32 **boot partition**, and an EXT3 **OS partition**.
 On Mac or Windows, you may need to find a driver to see EXT3 partitions.

 3. Add an empty file named ssh to the **boot partition**.
 This enables the ssh daemon.